Get your home holiday-ready 🎄 SEE ALL IDEAS

 You work hard on your garden, so the last thing you want is gnarly weeds littering your lawn or popping up smack dab in the middle of your prized petunias.
 Weeds can even sneak into your driveway or sidewalk, becoming a tripping hazard as well as an eyesore.

 By learning how to make weed killer, you can stop unwanted weeds in their tracks while using inexpensive household ingredients that won’t harm the environment.
-Keep reading to find out how to make a 3-ingredient homemade weed killer that will keep yard and garden maintenance to a minimum—leaving you with free time to do the things you prefer.
+Keep reading to find out how to make a 3-ingredient DIY weed killer that will keep yard and garden maintenance to a minimum, leaving you with free time to enjoy the fine weather outdoors.

 RELATED: The Best Landscape Fabric for Blocking Out Weeds